edia-toolbox/edia-toolbox.github.io/docs/index.md

 ## Get involved
-If you want to use EDIA or start contributing (as soon as it is openly available), please [reach out to us](contact.md).
+If you want to use EDIA or start contributing, please [reach out to us](contact.md).